Ekozmaster/NvidiaOmniverseRTXRemixTools/exts/ekozerski.rtxremixtools/docs/README.md

   - Use the "Fix Meshes Geometry" again to make it Remix-compatible.
   - Enjoy.
 - The original mesh is kept in case the user only wants to add more models.
 Make sure to delete it if the intention is to completely replace the original mesh.

+#### Add Model
+- If the user already has authored USD models, this option allows to select multiple models and add to the mesh_HASH prim.

+## Things to Keep in mind
+- In a capture scene, any changes made to the "inst_SOMEHASH_x" prims won't show up in the runtime, so every changes must be done in the "mesh_SOMEHASH" they're referencing.
+Whenever the user clicks a inst_ prim to perform an action like Fixing geometry or Add Model (Ex: Right clicking in the 3D viewport), this tool will try to find the referenced mesh_SOMEHASH and perform the operations in it instead.
+- The only material types that work in the runtime are described in the AperturePBR_Opacity.MDL and AperturePBR_Translucent.MDL, and every mesh must be triangulated.
+If you want to add a model you got from somewhere else like an asset store, make sure to convert the assets to work in the runtime.